Top 5 Tech Challenges for SMBs, Small Businesses

 Introduction

-5 Technology Challenges Facing Small Businesses in 2015
+5 Technology Challenges Facing Small Businesses / SMB

 No shocker here.
 Technology can be really expensive and as the Internet of Things takes over, keeping up with the larger players in your space can become increasingly difficult without comparable resources.
 According to independent research firm Ipsos, 9 of 10 small business owners identify the costs of maintaining and upgrading technology as their most significant challenge.
 Also only 46% feel their budget allows them access to the same technology tools as a large company.

 So, how much does the average company spend each year on IT?
-According to the 2015 Spiceworks IT Spending Survey, the average US IT budget is $303,879.
-Another research firm – Structure – recommends 4% to 6% of revenue to be spent on IT as a company matures its revenue streams.
+According to a recent surveys, the average US IT budget is 4% to 6% of revenue.
+How does that rank with overall other costs associated with SMB?
+Forbes Advisor put out a recent article will this and all kinds of useful stats for you to use in comparing how your world is progressing.
 This may explain why so many small businesses feel as though the tech playing field is less than even.

 2 | Lack of IT Skill Set / IT Human Resource Constraints